HDFGroup/hdf-rest-api/DatasetOps/GET_Value.rst

 index
 ^^^^^
-A list of indexes for each element that met the query condition (only provided when the query request parameter is used).
+A list of indices for each element that met the query condition (only provided when the query request parameter is used).

 hrefs